snasirzadeh/devops-scenario/docs/01-infrastructure-and-os-setup.md

 This step is optional.
 I personally prefer Vim, so I select `vim.tiny` when prompted.

-`qemu-guest-agent` is installed so the QEMU/KVM hypervisor can communicate with the VM for operations such as clean shutdown, status reporting, and IP address discovery.

 Add the `debian` user to the `sudo` group: